larsbonnefoy/19_abstract_data/Readme.md

 ### Project Summary

 The project involves implementing a section of the C++ containers from the standard template library, aligning with the C++98 standard while reflecting the structure of each standard container.
-The Orthodox Canonical form should be followed, excluding any missing components.

 #### Sequence Containers
 - **list**